kausmees/mpca/README.md

 ##### Illustration of estimated scores

-Ten test samples from **HumanOrigins249_tiny** with 40% of genotypes removed, and scores estimated using the PMP method.
+Plot of ten test samples from **HumanOrigins249_tiny** with 40% of genotypes removed, and scores estimated using the PMP method.
 Train samples plotted according to the population legend above.

 ![est_scores](examples/plots/estimated_scores_HumanOrigins249_tiny_20_test_0.4.png)